How to easily set up a WordPress staging site (step-by-step)

 Website staging for WordPress sites offers multiple benefits.
 It is a great way to ensure that you have the flexibility and freedom to experiment with your site without any impact on the live site.

-Our recommendation is to opt for a plugin that simplifies the entire staging process so you focus on building a better website.
+Our recommendation is to opt for a plugin that simplifies the entire staging process so you can focus on building a better website.
 However, managing multiple plugins can be hard.
 We suggest that you pick one that combines staging with other useful features.

 We’d love to know your experience with staging.

-If you find this article helpful then don’t forget to comment and follow us on Facebook and Twitter.
+If you find this article helpful, then don’t forget to comment and follow us on Facebook and Twitter.

 Leave a Reply